smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adding the Lock Screen/index.md

 # Adding the Lock Screen
-The lock screen is a vital part of SmartDeviceLink as the lock screen prevents the user from using your application while the vehicle is in motion.
+The lock screen is a vital part of your SDL app as the lock screen prevents the user from using your application while the vehicle is in motion.
 SDL takes care of the lock screen for you.
-It still allows you to use your own @![iOS]view controller!@ @![android]activity!@ if you prefer your own look, but still want the recommended logic that SDL provides for free.
+If you prefer your own look, but still want the recommended logic that SDL provides for free, you can also set your own custom lockscreen.

 @![iOS]
 If you would not like to use any of the following code, you may use the `SDLLockScreenConfiguration` class function `disabledConfiguration`, and manage the entire lifecycle of the lock screen yourself.
 However, it is strongly recommended that you use the provided lock screen manager, even if you use your own view controller.